-- -endpoint ENDPOINT Connection endpoint. - -pubsub PUBSUB The circusd ZeroMQ pub/sub socket to connect to. - -statspoint STATSPOINT The ZeroMQ pub/sub socket to send data to. - -log-level LEVEL Specify the log level.
-LEVEL can be info, debug, critical, warning or error. - -log-output LOGOUTPUT The location where the logs will be written.
+-endpoint ENDPOINT Connection endpoint.

+-pubsub PUBSUB The circusd ZeroMQ pub/sub socket to connect to.

+-statspoint STATSPOINT The ZeroMQ pub/sub socket to send data to.

+-log-level LEVEL Specify the log level.
+LEVEL can be info, debug, critical, warning or error.

+-log-output LOGOUTPUT The location where the logs will be written.
 The default behavior is to write to stdout (you can force it by passing '-' to this option).
-Takes a filename otherwise. - -ssh SSH SSH Server in the format user@host:port. - -h, -help Show the help message and exit. - -version Displays Circus version and exits.
+Takes a filename otherwise.

+-ssh SSH SSH Server in the format user@host:port.

+-h, -help Show the help message and exit.
-'''

 circus (1), circusd (1), circusctl (1), circus-plugin (1), circus-top (1).

-'''

-Full Documentation is available at https://circus.readthedocs.io arbiter The arbiter is responsible for managing all the watchers within circus, ensuring all processes run correctly. controller A controller contains the set of actions that can be performed on the arbiter.
+Full Documentation is available at https://circus.readthedocs.io arbiter The arbiter is responsible for managing all the watchers within circus, ensuring all processes run correctly.